 2021

-Other work experience including Front of house waitressing at The Tulip Tree Tearoom, Chiddingstone (2019-2021), Sales Assistant at M.Saltmarsh Artist Materials, Tunbridge Wells (2022-2024), Retail Assistant at Home Bargains, Canterbury (April 2024-Present)
+Other work experience including Front of house waitressing at The Tulip Tree Tearoom, Chiddingstone (2019-2021), Sales Assistant at M.Saltmarsh Artist Materials, Tunbridge Wells (2022-2024), Retail Assistant at Home Bargains, Canterbury (2024-2025), Sales Advisor at Pets Corner, Crowborough (Present).